Framed configuration spaces and exotic spheres: Introduction

 \begin{bigthm} For oriented homotopy $d$-spheres $\Sigma_0$ and $\Sigma_1$ with $d\not\equiv1\Mod{4}$ and $1< k < \infty$, we have $E_{\Sigma_0} \simeq E_{\Sigma_1}$ in $\PSh(\DiscInf^{\plus}_{d,\leq k})$ if and only if $\Sigma_0 \sharp \overline{\Sigma}_1$ bounds a compact parallelisable manifold. \end{bigthm}

-\begin{nrem}\ \begin{enumerate} \item \cref{bigthm:exotic-spheres} answers \cite[Question 5.5]{KnudsenKupers} in many cases and its proof also yields a partial answer to Question 5.6 loc.cit.. \item The question which homotopy $d$-spheres bound compact parallelisable manifold has been studied extensively in the past and features in Kervaire--Milnor's classification of homotopy spheres \cite{KervaireMilnor}.
+\begin{nrem}\ \begin{enumerate} \item \cref{bigthm:exotic-spheres} answers \cite[Question 5.5]{KnudsenKupers} in many cases and its proof also yields a partial answer to Question 5.6 loc.cit.. \item The question of which homotopy $d$-spheres bound compact parallelisable manifold has been studied extensively in the past and features in Kervaire--Milnor's classification of homotopy spheres \cite{KervaireMilnor}.
 For example, from the latter one can deduce that there are $16256$ oriented homotopy $15$-spheres up to orientation-preserving diffeomorphism, of which precisely half bound compact parallelisable manifolds.
-By \cref{bigthm:exotic-spheres}, this implies that also precisely half of them have the property that they can be distinguished from the standard $15$-sphere by their $k$-truncated $\DiscInf^{\plus}$-presheaf for any $1<k<\infty$. \end{enumerate} \end{nrem}
+By \cref{bigthm:exotic-spheres}, this implies that also precisely half of them have the property that they can be distinguished from the standard $15$-sphere by their $k$-truncated $\DiscInf^{\plus}$-presheaf for any $1<k<\infty$. \item For $d$-manifolds $M$ and $N$, the mapping spaces $\Map_{\PSh(\Disc_d,\le k)}(E_M,E_N)$ are equivalent to the $k$th stage $T_k\Emb(M,N)$ in the embedding calculus tower \cite{BritoWeissSheaves}.
+From this point of view, \cref{bigthm:exotic-spheres} answers the question which homotopy $d$-spheres can be detected through the finite stages of the embedding calculus tower if $d\not\equiv1\Mod{4}$. \end{enumerate} \end{nrem}